This doc tries to give an overview and head start to anyone just starting out on Chromite development.

 The Chromite API for the CI system.
 The API exposes a subset of the chromite functionality that needs to be strictly maintained as much as possible.

 CBuildBot is the collection of entire code that runs on both the parent and the child build machines.
 It kicks off the individual stages in a particular build.
 It is a configurable bot that builds ChromeOS.
-More details on CBuildBot can be found in this tech talk (slides).

 This folder contains configurations of the different builders in use.
 Each has its own set of stages to run usually called under RunStages function.
 Most builders used regularly are derived from SimpleBuilder class.